 Until now, the standard solution to support operational military tasks has been to put specially designed embedded computers into vehicles.
-Albeit a very expensive solution, for years this has been the best way to provide military vehicles with technology that can reliably withstand rugged environments.
-JLT Mobile Computers is offering another approach by replacing and enhancing many of these specially designed units for a mere fraction of the price.
-And a JLT PC is not only durable but small as well.
+Albeit a very expensive solution, for years this has been the best way to provide military vehicles with technology that can reliably withstand harsh environments.
+JLT Mobile Computers is offering another approach by replacing and enhancing many of these specially designed units for a mere fraction of the price with the JLT industrial PCs, and they are not only durable but small as well.

 Meeting MIL-standards without bargaining on performance

 JLT products are designed against US-military MIL-STD-810G and European IEC test standards for shock, dust, heat, cold, vibration and water resistance.
 We are constantly pushing the limit of our computers to develop faster and more reliable systems.
 Our computers use the fastest available processors which do not require fan cooling, a range of screen sizes with adjustable resolutions and high light intensity from 500 to 800 NIT.
 The military generally sets the standard for tough devices of all kinds.
 Even the standards we use to rate the ruggedness of equipment is a military standard.
 So, it is no surprise that rugged mobile devices find their way to the battlefield and myriad support assignments.
 You will currently find our devices used by troops in remote regions of the world where ruggedness and reliability are vital.

 A rugged computer in tough situations can save lives.
 Using a standard laptop or semi-rugged tablet for critical applications might reduce the initial investment in hardware but jeopardize both lives and vehicles.
 There are many examples where a industrial computer is used for public safety.